stancsz/awesome-ai-prompts/chatgpt-image/README.md

-# chatgpt/image
+# chatgpt-image

-Image or vision prompts for ChatGPT; include model details per entry.
+Image or vision prompts for ChatGPT; include model details per entry and keep the file in canonical CSV format.

 Contributions to this directory should be submitted as UTF-8 encoded CSV files with the exact header (first line):